-Hartwell sold the winery and caves and part of their vineyards on site to Realm Cellars in December 2015.
+Hartwell sold the winery and caves and part of their vineyards to Realm Cellars in December 2015.
 Realm Cellars purchased a total of 20 acres leaving the Hartwell’s still owning 70 acres.
-Hartwell continues to produce very limited production wines from the portion of the vineyard they retained for themselves – a two-acre vineyard next to the family home on the hill and they still own the vineyard on the north side of their driveway which they are currently leasing.
+Hartwell continues to produce very limited production wines from the portion of the vineyard they retained for themselves – a two-acre vineyard next to the family home on the hill.
+They also still own the vineyard on the north side of their driveway – which they are currently leasing.
 Their wines continue to be produced in their former winery and cave.
 Bob’s wife Blanca died in 2018 – today second and third generation family members are operating Hartwell Vineyards.

 Their driveway used to be immediately recognizable when driving by either direction on the Silverado Trail; it was lined with cypress trees for many years, however since the sale to Realm Cellars, these trees have since been removed.
-Several long horned, long haired Highland Cattle roam on part of the property.
+Several long horned, long haired Highland cattle roam part of the Hartwell property.
 These are huge majestic creatures from Scotland and are the only animals of their kind we have seen at any winery in the Napa Valley.

 Have a sweet heart who likes sweet wine?
 Try the 2004 SweetHart, as in the Hart of Hartwell.
-This is a rare Napa Cabernet Sauvignon Late Harvest dessert wine.
-There is only one other winery in Napa that made this type of wine on a regular basis (Van Der Heyden Vineyards sold their property years ago and are no longer in business).
+This is an extremely rare Napa Cabernet Sauvignon Late Harvest dessert wine.
+There was only one other winery in the Napa Valley that made this type of wine on a regular basis (Van Der Heyden Vineyards sold their property years ago and are no longer in business).
 Hartwell produces this wine during only the best vintages – their most recent release at the time of our update is the 2010 vintage.

-The T5 is their most premium Cabernet Sauvignon – always 100% varietal it is picked from vines growing in their tiny vineyard.
+The T5 is their most premium Cabernet Sauvignon – always 100% varietal it is hand-picked from vines growing in their tiny vineyard.
 This wine ages in special Taransaud (the cooper) barrels for 2 years.
 These are rare barrels, this is rare wine indeed as only 100 six-bottle cases are produced annually.
 The wood is from trees that were planted during the time of Louis XIV (he was the King of France from 1643 until he died in 1715) and only the best French coopers are allowed to work with this wood.
 The staves are seasoned for a remarkable 5 years before being assembled (up to 3 years is more the norm for oak barrels being used for aging wine).

 Also of note is the blending master Michel Rolland was their consulting winemaker for some time.
 We read somewhere that Michel tastes between 30,000 and 35,000 different wines a year.
 Now that is impressive!